Your real estate agent is behaving badly and you want to complain about that behaviour.

 MAKING A COMPLAINT

-The OFT has a complaints process that is open to all consumers, including tenants.
-The Advice and Complaints Unit can be contacted on 6207 0400 from 8:30am to 4:30pm Mon – Fri or you can check the website here for information on:
+Access Canberra has a complaints process that is open to all consumers, including tenants.
+The Complaints Management Team can be contacted on 132281, there is an IVR that will direct you to Complaints Management directly (Option 1 then Option 5).
+You can check the website here for information on:

 - what you must do before making a complaint,

 - guidelines on how to make a complaint.

 If the unit considers that a complaint made through their advice line requires investigating they may request a formal written complaint.
 This will allow the unit to commence its enquiries.

 Access Canberra has wide ranging powers and can take action against offending agents in a multitude of ways: anything from contacting the agent for the purposes of re-education, issuing a warning, or referral to the Tribunal for formal disciplinary action.

 The action that the Access Canberra takes will depend on the nature and severity of the breach, the particular history of the agent/agency involved, and the potential for consumer detriment arising out of the conduct in question.
 Access Canberra is more likely to act when they have received multiple complaints about the same agency or property manager, so your complaint could make a difference.

 Going to the Tribunal before making a complaint

 Access Canberra is more likely to act on your complaint if you have written evidence that your agent breached the rules of conduct.
 Orders from the Tribunal would be persuasive evidence.